cutting-room-floor/projectmill/README.txt

 `--mill`      Generates new tilemill projects based on configuration.

-`--optimize`  Optimize SQLite queries by materializing results into a new sqlite database.
+`--optimize`  Optimize SQLite queries by materializing results into a new
+              sqlite database.
+NOTE: as javascript only has one number type and we're using javascript for transport really big or small numbers may be truncated.
+ALSO, this will not work on Spatialite databases.

 `--render`    Renders projects that are present in configuration and have been milled.